denisyukphp/backoff/README.md

 ## Quick usage

-Configure `Orangesoft\BackOff\Retry\Retry::class`, any of back-off classes, and `Orangesoft\BackOff\Retry\ExceptionClassifier\ExceptionClassifier::class` to retry a business logic when an exception is thrown:
+Configure `Orangesoft\BackOff\Retry\BackOffRetry::class`, any of back-off classes, and `Orangesoft\BackOff\Retry\ExceptionClassifier\ExceptionClassifier::class` to retry a business logic when an exception is thrown:

 ```php
 <?php